Bodycams were improperly used in police shooting of woman near Yale

 "This is unheard of that we're putting it out so quickly," Rovella said.
 "What's important is transparency and trust."

 The shooting occurred just after 4:15 a.m.
-April 16 on a residential street less than a mile from Yale's campus, according to Connecticut State Police.
+April 16 on a residential street less than a mile from Yale's campus, according to state police.

 At the time, police in Hamden, a majority white town of 60,900 bordering New Haven to the north, were investigating reports of an armed robbery at a gas station.